simonihmig/responsive-image/README.md

 * **destinationDir:** This folder will contain the generated Images.
 It will be created, if not existing.
 Must not be the same as sourceDir.
 * **supportedWidths:** These are the widths of the resized images.
 * **removeSourceDir:** If true, the sourceDir will be removed from the build.
 * **justCopy:** If true, the images will just be copied without resizing.
-This is usefull for development builds to speed things up, but should be false for production.
+This is useful for development builds to speed things up, but should be false for production.
 * **extensions:** Array of file extensions.
 Only files with these extensions will be resized, others will be ignored.
 Avoid errors with files like `.DS_Store`.

 Put one or more images in the source folder (in this case 'assets/images/generate/'), like 'myImage.png', and build the project.
 The resized images will be generated into the destination directory ('assets/images/responsive'):